The Hidden Staircase: 1930 original edition, 25 chapters

 Armed with this knowledge, Nancy is certain that Nathan Gombet is the culprit behind the thefts and is determined to prove it.
 Meanwhile, her father, who sent a telegram to Nancy to pick him up on a certain day at the station for their meeting, disembarks to find Nathan Gombet waiting for him.
 Nathan confuses Carson and leads him to believe that Nancy has had an accident near Gombet’s mansion and is waiting there, in trouble.
 Distraught and believing Gombet, Carson Drew rides back to Gombet’s mansion, where he is then held prisoner.
 Nancy never receives the telegram from Carson Drew and worries that something is wrong since she cannot reach him.

 Late one night, once the Turnbull sisters are asleep, and convinced that there is some passage between the two mansions, Nancy ventures out to Gombet’s mansion in the dark, rainy night, armed with her revolver and a flashlight.
 While she is running through the rain, she sees Gombet walking toward the Turnbull mansion.
 She decides that this is her only opportunity to get into his house and resists her urge to follow him.

-After sneaking through a cellar window of Gombet’s house, Nancy is almost discovered twice by his servant.
-Upon the second search by Gombet’s servant, Nancy is narrowly saved from discovery but ends up locked in an upstairs room.
+After sneaking through a cellar window of Gombet’s house, Nancy is discovered by his servant.
+He ties her up and gags her when she tries to scream.
+She is locked in an upstairs room, but manages to free herself of the ropes and gag.
 In the closet of this room, Nancy finds a knob and after pulling it, discovers a hidden staircase.
 The stone staircase, as it turns out, leads to a large tunnel that splits off at various points, all of which lead into different rooms in the Turnbull mansion.

 The next morning, Nancy and the Turnbull sisters go to the sheriff, who brings the police force to Gombet’s mansion.
 They find Nathan Gombet and the cell where he is holding Carson Drew as prisoner and arrest Gombet.